CATechnologiesTest/arete/README.md

+# Repository Status
+**This repository exists here for historical purposes.
+The active arete repo is now hosted at: https://github.com/yipeeio/arete**
 # Arete rule engine (version: 0.6.1)
 A Clojure implementation of a simple forward chaining rule engine.
 An engine is created by defining rules in one or more modules and